arceli/charter/README.md

     * Arceli has an Editor and Board that is backed by astronomy libraries and the AAS or similar organizations,
     * Arceli is fundamentally a Zenodo curated community,
     * ADS agrees to index the resources of this Zenodo community,
+    * [PressForward](http://pressforward.org/) is used to collect and discuss content
     * Online Publishers (such as a blog) apply for affiliation with Arceli.
 Each affiliated Publisher gains its own community within the umbrella Arceli community.
 This allows for self-moderation by Publishers while also giving oversight to Arceli.
 (Note: this community-in-a-community structure is an upcoming Zenodo feature).
+    * Online publishers are given an account on PressForward in order to allow for self-moderation and community curation.
 - The Publisher posts their content to the web as usual.
 The Publisher retains all rights to their work, but the content must be licensed to allow for archiving.
 - Only if the Publisher deems the content to be relevant to scholarly astronomy discourse do they intentionally submit the content to the Zenodo community.
 This also implies that content can be retroactively submitted.
     * The submission consists of the work's source content.
 There is no prescribed format, but it should be easily and openly readable, e.g., plaintext/markdown and images or an ipython notebook.
 A PDF rendering could also be provided, secondarily.